-• creation of a nationally coordinated and publicly accessible database of disciplinary actions against healthcare professionals mirroring the U.S. National Practitioner Database; and
+Creation of a nationally coordinated and publicly accessible database of disciplinary actions filed against healthcare professionals mirroring the U.S. National Practitioner Database; and

-• establishment of a national patient safety agency (the healthcare equivalent of the Canadian TSB and the U.S. NTSB for transportation safety issues) to oversee the prevention of systemic breakdowns in care, medical errors and hospital-associated infections, and compliance with evidence based patient safety protocols. ;
+Establishment of a national patient safety agency (the healthcare equivalent of the Canadian TSB and the U.S. NTSB for transportation safety issues) to oversee the prevention of systemic breakdowns in care, medical errors and hospital-associated infections, and compliance with evidence based patient safety protocols. ;

-To create a more fair, balanced and patient‐friendly healthcare system, The Center for Patient Protection also calls for:
+To create a more fair, equitable and patient/family friendly healthcare system, The Center for Patient Protection also calls for:

-• better training, including trauma-informed practices, of healthcare professionals in providing emotional and stress-abating support to families caring for hospitalized loved ones, along with monitoring of the emotional health of family members.
+Better training, including trauma-informed practices, of healthcare professionals in providing respectful, stress-abating support to families caring for hospitalized loved ones, along with monitoring of the emotional health of family members.

 The Center for Patient Protection continues its unique work in providing compassionate support to patients and families seeking safer care and helping them to navigate through the aftermath of medical errors.
 Too many patients and families around the world report major difficulty in obtaining proper healthcare responses when faced with adverse events in the hospital setting or when confronted by serious breakdowns in care or communication with the healthcare team.